 Atlanta drivers pay an average of $2,137 per year for full coverage car insurance.
-Atlanta roads are often packed with cars and accidents occur almost daily, and more accidents means more claims, which is why Atlanta drivers pay more than the state average for car insurance.
+Atlanta roads are often packed with cars and accidents occur almost daily, and more accidents means more claims, which is why Atlanta drivers pay more than the Georgia state average for car insurance.

 The easiest way to save money on car insurance is by comparing rates between top companies.
 Policygenius can help you get quotes and choose the coverage that works best for your budget.